programminghistorian/jekyll/lessons/drafts/intro-to-bash.md

 ## Windows Only: Installing Git Bash

 For those on OS X, and most Linux installations, you're in luck — you already have a bash shell installed.
 For those of you on Windows, you'll need to take one extra step and install Git Bash.
-This can be installed by downloading the most recent 'Full installer' at the the ]msysgit featured downloads list](https://github.com/msysgit/msysgit/releases/).
+This can be installed by downloading the most recent 'Full installer' at the the [msysgit featured downloads list](https://github.com/msysgit/msysgit/releases/).
 Instructions for installation are available at [Open Hatch](https://openhatch.org/missions/windows-setup/install-git-bash).

 ## Opening Your Shell